-A separate application is not required for financial aid.

-Visa-holding LLM students should consult the "International Students" section of this handbook for more information
+A separate application is not required for JD students' financial aid.
+JD students are automatically packaged for fall/spring.
+A separate financial aid application is needed for summer.
+All LLM/SJD students must submit a financial aid application available in the financial aid office.
+Visa-holding LLM students should consult the "International Students" section of this handbook for more information.